Pharm.D (Doctor of Pharmacy)

 - Get hands-on training via clinical rotations and clerkships.

-- Research the pressing health issues and innovate and advance pharmaceutical knowledge.
+- Research the pressing health issues to innovate and advance pharmaceutical knowledge.

 - Discover different career paths, in hospitals, clinics, community industries, academia, research, regulatory agencies, and pharmacy.